vohi/minicoin/README.md

 ## Available jobs

-`$ ./run_on.sh machine1 build-qdoc -- dev`
+`$ minicoin run [machines...] build-qtbase -- my_feature`

-Builds qdoc on the doc-server machine.
-Clones qt5 from code.qt.io, checks out the dev branch, and builds qtbase and qttools into `/home/vagrant/qt5-build`.
+Fetches the local qtbase clone from current directory on the host, checks out the `my_feature` branch, runs configure, and then make.
+You usually run this from within your qt5.git clone.

-`$ ./run_on.sh machine1 build-qtbase -- my_feature ~/qt5`
+`$ minicoin run [machines...] build-project`

-Clones qt5 from code.qt.io, fetches the local qtbase clone from `~/qt5` on the host, checks out the `my_feature` branch, runs configure, and then make.
+Build the project in the current working directory, using the Qt that was built last via the build-qtbase script.

 # Machines